advanced-security/demo-csharp/README.md

-# Code Scanning Javascript Tutorial
+# Code Scanning C# Tutorial

-Welcome to the Code Scanning Java Tutorial!
+Welcome to the Code Scanning C# Tutorial!
 This tutorial will take you through how to set up Github Advanced Security: Code Scanning as well as interpret results that it may find.
-The following repository contains SQL injection vulnerability for demonstration purpose.
+The following repository contains cross-site scripting vulnerability for demonstration purpose.

 ## Introduction